 “At the beginning of a relationship, potential partners show us their best,” says personal strategist Charly Emery, author of Thank Goodness You Dumped Him: Use Those Mr. Wrongs to Lead You Straight to Mr. Right.
 “The romance, excitement and blossoming interest and love we feel creates an imprint in our minds as well as our hearts.
 It dictates how we perceive that person and our relationship.
 We often (and sometimes unknowingly) create unrealistic expectations for the future.”

 When we have unrealistic expectations of relationships or men, we hold on to them — even after we realize they aren’t capable of living up to our expectations.
 Those expectations are hard to let go of, which is why it feels impossible to move on after a breakup.
+It’s even worse when you miss him like crazy.

 “Many of us choose to hold onto our original belief and assessment of the partner, rather than see what’s right in front of us,” says Emery.
 “We believe we can have what we wanted.
 This begins a chase that can last decades — and it holds us back from healing when a relationship ends.”